 On June 28, 2011 City Council passed a resolution (see link below) to re-establish an Ad Hoc Fort Ward Park and Museum Area Stakeholder Advisory Group in response to a recommendation of the previous Stakeholder Advisory Group to establish a successor committee.
-The newly established group meets on the second Wednesday of each month at 7 p.m.
+Meetings have concluded and the group is finalizing the park management plan.

 Final Draft Fort Ward Park & Museum Area Management Plan

 The charge of work for this group is as follows:

 - Provide staff of RPCA, OHA, and T&ES with recommendations on balancing park uses, implementing education and outreach opportunities and implementation of recommendations made in the 2011 Stakeholder Advisory Group report.

 - Bring community values, knowledge, and ideas into the process of creating a management plan for Ft.
 Ward Park and Museum Area in ways that provide lasting benefit to the local community and the City as a whole.

 - Act as liaisons for neighborhoods and other interested parties in the development process of a management plan for Ft.
 Ward Park and Museum Area.

 The group meets for a 24-month period starting with the month of appointment (September, 2011).
 Per the approved charge of work, their function is to participate with and advise staff of RPCA, OHA, and T&ES on the implementation of recommendations from the 2011 report.
 Specifically, the focus of work is those items funded with the 2012 budget for Fort Ward Park and Museum Area.

 Membership of the group includes 14 people appointed by the City Manager based on the categories: